kube/redux-electron-global-dispatch/README.md

 In the case of an application where a lot of actions get dispatched, this can lead to performance issues, and unnecessary resource usage.

-This middleware allows you to easily define which actions will be dispatched globally, permitting to reduce IPC usage.
+This middleware allows you to easily filter which actions will be dispatched globally, permitting to reduce IPC usage.

 Install